 The fighting continued, as did Ryu's cries.
 Doel's attacker - the one whom Ryu had earlier taken out his right eye - was proving especially difficult for the dwarf.
 Every swing of his hammer seemed to be blocked by the creatures fat belly, and he couldn't seem to gain any ground.
-Bae'run, however, had managed to knock one of the Whistlewood sticks from his own assailant's hand with the use of his second dagger, which he had pulled free some time after he had flipped the first warhog the group had slain.
+Bae'run, however, had managed to knock one of the Whistlewood sticks from his own assailant's hand with the use of a second dagger that he had pulled out at some point during the fight.

 "Maybe it's some kind of spell?"
-Doel suggested, as he was smacked in his cheek by both Whistlewood sticks simultaneously.
+Doel suggested, as he was smacked in his cheek by both of his attacker's Whistlewood sticks simultaneously.

 "No...
 The mist would prevent that."
-His concentration broken, he lost one of his daggers, which was sent flying across the room, from focusing on his injured ally.
+His concentration broken, he lost one of his daggers.
+The weapon was sent flying across the room, having been distracted by Ryu's screams of agony.
 "It has to be the mist itself!"

 Ryu's screaming stopped, almost as if on cue.

 Doel, now free from battle, ran to check on his friend.
-As expected, he found him unconscious or dead - he couldn't tell which - but the sound of his beating heart suggested it was the former.
+As expected, he found him unconscious or dead - he couldn't tell which at first - but the sound of his still beating heart suggested it was the former.

-The elf, meanwhile, was still dealing with his attacker.
-The final Warhog had managed to find his Whistlewood stick, but Bae'run had failed to find his own dagger in the midst of all the chaos.
+The elf, meanwhile, was still dealing with his own combatant.
+The final warhog had managed to find his Whistlewood stick, but Bae'run had failed to locate his own dagger in the midst of all the chaos.

 "You oaf's can talk?"
-Doel cut in, but fell silent the moment that Ryu began to scream in pain again, but he was partly thankful that he had at least regained consciousness.
+Doel cut in, but fell silent as Ryu began to scream in pain all over again, but he was partly thankful that he had at least regained consciousness.

 "What is it you want with this town?"